DeepakPurti/Fall-Detection-via-IP-Camera/README.md

 ## Execution
 Run 'falldetection_via_ipcamera.m' .
-This would read from the webcam as long as the program runs, and detect the falling action of a human in the feed.
+This would read from the IP camera app in the smartphone, and detect the falling action of a human from the feed.
 An e-mail alert would be send to user after fall detection.

 ## Modification